luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 pt_coeff_type *data();
 ```

-: Returns a pointer to the beginning of the plaintext polynomial.
+Usage: Returns a pointer to the beginning of the plaintext polynomial.

 <br>